newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The fundamental reason for establishing the New Mexico child support laws is to ensure that children with divorced parents enjoy the same living standard that their parents can afford.
 As stated under the New Mexico Child Support Act, the CSED is empowered to execute numerous actions regarding child support payments.
 These include:

-• Establish the right paternity of children born out of wedlock to allocate child support payments correctly
+• Establish the paternity of children born out of wedlock to allocate child support payments correctly

 • An order that child support payments be made to aid the custodian of the child/children

-• Offer child support services to children and the custodians that are un-aided such as locating the missing parent
+• Offer child support services to children and the custodians who are unaided, such as locating the missing parent

 • Establish guidelines for the disposition of any unclaimed medical, spousal, and child support payments